ogubuikeAlex/BankAlexandra/README.md

 - Clone project
 _ run "npm i" on your terminal
-- run "npm start" on your terminal
+- run "npm start" on your terminal or

-To run test:
-- run "npx hardhat test"
+- run "npx hardhat test" //to run test